-Try to visit a couple sections of the park, including Skradinski Buk, the largest waterfall in the park.
-After Skradinski Buk, head to Roški slap, where you can take a short walk across the river to a small set of rapids said to resemble a pearl neckless from above.
+Try to visit a couple of sections of the park, including Skradinski Buk, the largest waterfall in the park.
+After Skradinski Buk, head to Roški Slap, where you can take a short walk across the river to a small set of rapids said to resemble a pearl neckless from above.
 At Roški Slap, there's a restaurant that serves locally produced prosciutto, cheese, and seasonal salads.
 Besides waterfalls, the park is also well known for its multiple endemic species of birds, fish, and amphibians.

 After spending the morning in Krka, head to the coastal town of Šibenik for the afternoon.
 A true Croatian town founded by the Croat king Petar Krešimir IV in the 11th century, Šibenik's is home to impressive fortresses, music festivals, and medieval gardens.
 Start with a visit to the famous St. James' Cathedral, a UNESCO protected site for good reason, before selecting a restaurant for your dinner— perhaps Pelegrini, a restaurant and wine bar just above the cathedral.
 Return to Split in the evening.

 Transport: Rental car or as part of an organized tour from Split